 I got to the online course through a chance email forwarded by my housemate (who'd left for 6 weeks of adventure in South America).
 Subject: “This looks interesting”.

 Indeed it did.
-The next day I emptied my Paypal account and from that first act of 'down-sizing' the momentum has built; practical, tangible progress propelling me from dream to reality.
+The next day I enrolled and from that first act of 'down-sizing' the momentum has built; practical, tangible progress propelling me from dream to reality.

 In Britain we don't have the same planning laws regarding minimum house size, but we do have extortionate land prices.
 That, coupled with my erratic (subsistence level) income and being considerably older than most first-time mortgage borrowers, means that an affordable home of my own seemed unlikely – until now.
 But there's something even more exciting and totally unexpected that the course has enabled me to realize ...